“Why on earth are you buying those hideous bowls?” My friend Tom asked looking down at me in disgust.

-1. In a large pot, sweat down the chopped onion in a tsp of sunflower oil over a medium heat.
-(If the onions are getting too much colour add a bit of water to help them steam rather than burn.)
+1. In a large pot, sweat down the chopped onion in a tsp of oil over a medium heat (add a dash of water to help the onions steam if they start to sizzle).

-2. After a good five minutes the onion will have started to soften, at this point add the finely diced carrot, celery, red pepper and grated tomato (firmer tomatoes are better for grating but if you only have soft ripe ones just roughly chop them).
-Give it a good stir and cook for a further 5 minutes.
-Add the strained cannelloni beans, a teaspoon of parsley, a teaspoon of oregano, salt, pepper and stock and bring to the boil.
+2. After a good five minutes the onion will have started to soften, add the finely diced carrot, celery, red pepper and chopped tomato.
+Season well with salt and pepper, give it a stir and cook for a further 5 minutes.
+Add the strained cannelloni beans, a tsp of dried parsley, a tsp of dried oregano and vegetable stock.
+Bring to the boil.

 4. Once ready, take off the heat and ladle into bowls.
-Serve topped with freshly chopped parsley, a sprinkle of salt and a dash of good quality extra virgin olive oil.
+Serve topped with freshly chopped parsley, a sprinkle of salt and a drizzle of good quality extra virgin olive oil.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.